MihaMarkocic/cloudservices/AWS/vpc_peering/README.md

     ansible-playbook -u *username* --private-key *path/to/your/sshkey* -i aws_ec2.yml connection_test.yml
     ```

+As mentioned the Ansible playbook connects over SSH to each instance deployed and tries to reach other instances over privte IPs on port 80.
+For that purpose, the security group of webservers allows only SSH inbound traffic from "outside", while HTTP traffic is allowed from within both VPCs.
+If there are no errors during the deployment, the playbook should succesfully finish with all connections tested.

 \*  *SSH traffic to your subnet should be allowed only from your IP address or IP address range*